 Twitter chats, sometimes known as a Twitter party or a tweet chat, happen when a group of people all tweet about the same topic using a specific tag (#) called a hashtag that allows it to be followed on Twitter.
 The chats are at a specific time and often repeat weekly or bi-weekly or are only at announced times.
 This post is to give you a quick overview on how to join a tweet chat.

 Sign up for a free Twitter account

 Fill out your profile, add a picture and follow at least the leader of the Twitter chat you want to participate in.
 Take a look at some Twitter etiquette tips and tricks to get the hang of using Twitter.
 Be sure to follow the chat hosts, guests and browse the posts on previous chats to see who else may interest you.

-I frequently participate in Twitter chats and moderate some, for example the #TGTaste chats held by @BeaThirstyGirl and I’m participating in a few upcoming chats including #CabernetDay in September.
-I also love #PRChat, BlogChat and #SmallBizChat.
+I frequently participate in Twitter chats and moderate some, for example the #siblingschat held by @themotherco and I’m participating in a few that I really love like #PRChat, BlogChat and #SmallBizChat.
 Use the links below to find one you’re interested in.

 How to listen